rbatis/rbatis.io/docs/README_EN.md

   $1...
 * The macro automatically converts the function ``` pub async fn select(name: & STR) -> rbatis::core::Result {} ```
 * The macro support Page Plugin!(Just put PageRequest into parameter)
+* For PostgresSQL databases, precompiled SQL is used by default.
+Special types such as UUID require ::type cast type.
+For example, ' ' '#{arg}::uuid' ' '

 > Macro mapping native driver SQL